-- 2,933,706 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$5.19 per share; - 1,239,998 shares of common stock issuable upon the exercise of outstanding common stock warrants at a weighted average price of \$4.57 per share; - 3,199,640 shares of common stock available for future grant under the 2010 Plan; - 1,205,568 shares of common stock available for issuance pursuant to our Employee Stock Purchase Plan; - 9,562,807 shares of common stock issuable upon conversion of the outstanding 2012 Notes, at the conversion rate in effect on November 30, 2013 (which amount includes 4,837,293 shares of common stock issuable in full satisfaction of the Coupon Make-Whole Payments due in connection therewith); - shares of common stock issuable upon the exercise of the warrants offered hereby; and - shares of common stock reserved for issuance upon conversion of the 2013 Notes and exercise of the corresponding warrants offered in the concurrent senior note unit offering (including shares of common stock issuable in full satisfaction of the Coupon Make-Whole Payments due in connection therewith).
+- 2,933,706 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$5.19 per share; - 1,239,998 shares of common stock issuable upon the exercise of outstanding common stock warrants at a weighted average price of \$4.57 per share; - 3,199,640 shares of common stock available for future grant under the 2010 Plan; - 1,205,568 shares of common stock available for issuance pursuant to our Employee Stock Purchase Plan; - 9,562,807 shares of common stock issuable upon conversion of the outstanding 2012 Notes, at the conversion rate in effect on November 30, 2013 (which amount includes 4,837,293 shares of common stock issuable in full satisfaction of the Coupon Make-Whole Payments due in connection therewith); and - 18,525,000 shares of common stock issuable upon the exercise of the warrants offered hereby.

-To the extent that any of these options or warrants are exercised, new options or shares of restricted stock are issued under the 2010 Plan or assumed in connection with future acquisitions, or new shares of common stock are issued under our Employee Stock Purchase Plan, and to the extent that some or all of the Convertible Notes are converted into shares of common stock, there will be further dilution to new investors.
+To the extent that any of these options or warrants are exercised, new options or shares of restricted stock are issued under the 2010 Plan or assumed in connection with future acquisitions, or new shares of common stock are issued under our Employee Stock Purchase Plan, and to the extent that some or all of the 2012 Notes are converted into shares of common stock, there will be further dilution to new investors.
 In addition to the current offering of shares of our common stock, we may obtain additional funds through public or private debt or equity financings in the near future.
 If we issue additional shares of common stock or instruments convertible into common stock, there will be further dilution to new investors.